-A Parenting Plan is a legal form submitted to the court in any instances involving children within the family court system.
-Parenting plans are intended to regulate relationships between parents and children in terms of visitation, custody, and individualized parental responsibilities.
+A Parenting Plan is a legal form submitted to the court in cases involving children within Georgia’s family law court system.
+The most common types of cases that involve a Parenting Plan are: divorces, custody cases, modification cases, and legitimization cases.
+Parenting plans are intended to outline by virtue of a court order the relationships between the parents and their children in terms of visitation, custody, and individualized parental responsibilities.

 The Parenting Plan Requirement under Georgia Law

-Under O.C.G.A. § 19-9-1, every domestic relations case in Georgia in which children are involved i.e. a divorce case, child custody, child visitation, modification of custody, modification of visitation, legitimation, or other custody matter requires the implementation a of a formal Parenting Plan before a case can be finalized and signed by the Judge.
+Under O.C.G.A. § 19-9-1, every domestic relations case in Georgia in which children are involved i.e. a divorce case, child custody, child visitation, modification of custody, modification of visitation, legitimization, or other custody matter requires the implementation a of a formal Parenting Plan before a case can be finalized, approved and signed by the Judge.

 The Parenting Plan is important in that it also determines the details for the custody of the children in a divorce or family law case.
 The Parenting Plan parameters should include:

-- which parent is the primary custodian of the children
+- which parent is the primary physical custodian of the children (sometimes this is joint).

 - how final decision making authority is established for: extracurricular activities, education, religious upbringing, non-emergency medial treatment, etc.

-- how out-of-state or international travel is restricted, handled, and coordinated with the children
+- how out-of-state or international travel is restricted, handled, and coordinated between the parents and with the children.

 - in some cases, limitations to whom the children can be exposed to and when; Examples: new boyfriends and girlfriends of the parties, etc.